jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Features

   1. One liners for CRUD.
-  2. Features that help make querying of relationships less verbose.
+  2. 'fluent' style querying of relationships (hasOne, hasMany, hasMany through (many to many)
   3. Auto assign properties for models:
       * auto assign created on, updated on.
       * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.